tcpalmer/nina-scheduler/faqs.md

 > - The current level of darkness might be inappropriate for the defined exposure plans/templates.
 > - The project/target may have scored lower than others so the imaging time was allotted elsewhere.

+_The scheduler doesn't seem to be doing what I expected.
+Why not?_

+> With all the potential factors that can impact planning decisions, the process can get quite complex.
+Assuming you haven't found a bug, you should try to reduce the complexity of your active projects and targets until it makes sense.
+For example:
+> * Have only a single project active
+> * If you do have more than one project/target active, be sure the Scoring Engine rules on each project make sense.
+> * Use a minimum altitude on your project instead of a custom horizon.
+> * Disable Moon Avoidance on your Exposure Templates
+> * Set all applicable Exposure Templates to use the same twilight level
+>
+> The [Scheduler Preview](scheduler-preview.html) is a great tool to see what the Planning Engine will do - just be aware of the differences between preview and real execution in the NINA Sequencer.

 _Can the plugin handle asteroids, comets, or other solar system objects?_

 > No.  NINA is primarily for DSO imaging.
 Although there are plugins that support non-DSOs, the Target Scheduler does not.